-Dr. Larsen is the director of sociology at Cal U and is certified in alternative dispute resolution.
-She is a certified sociological practitioner, carrying out applied research for Carnegie Mellon University, Centers for Disease Control, and Magee Women's Hospital.
+Dr. Larsen is the director of undergraduate sociology and social science and the director of the Master of Social Science online program at Cal U. She is certified in alternative dispute resolution.
+Dr. Larsen is a certified sociological practitioner, carrying out applied research for Carnegie Mellon University, Centers for Disease Control, and Magee Women's Hospital.
 She is active in the American Sociological Association, Pennsylvania Sociological Society, and Association for Applied and Clinical Sociology, and was awarded Cal U's Merit Award for Service and Service Learning.

 Her recent research has focused on gender and work.
-She sees great career opportunities for students who earn their B.A. in sociology with a concentration in deviance, and follow it with a master's degree in conflict resolution.
+She sees great career opportunities for students who earn their B.A. in sociology with a concentration in deviance, and follow it with a master's degree in social science.

 Articles in Peer-Reviewed Academic Journals

 - 2013: Larsen, Elizabeth.
 Doing it Our Way: Laverne and Shirley, Women in Harness Racing, and Applied Sociology.
 Presidential Address for the 2012 Conference of the Association for Applied and Clinical Sociology.
 Journal of Applied Social Science, Vol. 7, No. 2: 144-147.